This page contains a list of workarounds for known issues in TeamCity.

 If you use checkout on agent, add this property on build agent as well.

 Subversion-related JVM Crashes

-If JVM crashes while executing SVN-related code (e.g. under org.tmatesoft.svn package), you can try to disable it by either:
+If JVM crashes while executing SVN-related code (e.g. under org.tmatesoft.svn package), you can try to disable it using one of the options:

--Dsvnkit.useJNA=falseJVM option to the crashing process (server or agent), or
+-Dsvnkit.useJNA=falseJVM option to the crashing process (server or agent)

 Anyway, upgrading the JVM used to the latest available version is recommended.

 NUnit 2.4.6 Performance